Bhargavimadipoju/Day_2_Python_Software_Installation/README.md

 # Day_2_Python_Software_Installation

-Python Software Installatio from python.org
+Python Software Installatio from python.org<br>

-Installation of Microsoft Visual Studio Code
+Installation of Microsoft Visual Studio Code<br>

-Steps and procedures have been enclosed
+Steps and procedures have been enclosed<br>

-Ways to verify python has been installed or not.
+Ways to verify python has been installed or not.<br>

-1) using cmd prmpt
+1) using cmd prmpt<br>
-   python --version
+   python --version <br>
-3) edit the system variable --> environment variables
+3) edit the system variable --> environment variables<br>

 video link:https://bit.ly/3y0Hr6u